refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 It fetches the record data according to the `id` with [`useOne`](/docs/api-reference/core/hooks/data/useOne/) and returns the `queryResult` for you to fill the form.
 After the form is submitted, it updates the record with [`useUpdate`](/docs/api-reference/core/hooks/data/useUpdate/).

-In the following example, we'll show how to use `useForm` with `action: "edit"`.
+In the following example, we will show how to use `useForm` with `action: "edit"`:

 ```tsx live url=http://localhost:3000/edit/123 previewHeight=420px
 setInitialRoutes(["/posts/edit/123"]);